-4. She became a preacher.
+4. Sojourner Truth became a preacher.

 Once she was freed, Truth moved to New York City and started working for a local minister.
 She became a powerful speaker, preaching about faith, women's rights, and the abolition of slavery.
 She eventually changed her name to Sojourner Truth, explaining that the holy spirit called upon her to speak the truth.
 In 1851, she delivered her famous "Ain't I a Woman?" speech at a women’s convention in Akron, Ohio.
 The text of that speech is debated, but in one version she reportedly declared, "I have as much muscle as any man, and can do as much work as any man."

-5. She met Abraham Lincoln.
+5. Sojourner truth met Abraham Lincoln.

 Truth met and worked with plenty of well-known activists in her day, including Frederick Douglass and William Lloyd Garrison.
-Most famously, though, her efforts to recruit black Civil War soldiers put her on Abraham Lincoln's radar.
-She received an invitation to the White House in 1864, during which time President Lincoln showed her a Bible that had been given to him by black residents of Baltimore.
+Most famously, though, her efforts to recruit Black Civil War soldiers put her on Abraham Lincoln's radar.
+She received an invitation to the White House in 1864, during which time President Lincoln showed her a Bible that had been given to him by Black residents of Baltimore.

-6. She will appear on the $10 bill.
+6. Sojourner Truth was slated to appear on the $10 bill.

 In 2016, the U.S. Treasury announced it would unveil new currency designs in 2020 to commemorate the 100th anniversary of the 19th Amendment, which gave women the right to vote.
 Sojourner Truth was selected as one of five women to be incorporated on the back of the $10 bill, but in 2018, the new treasury department officials wouldn't commit to going through with the bill designs.
 The new currency designs were never released in 2020.